 Get started with Atom

-The Atom community has also produced a vast array of packages that give the editor extra functionality.
-Many of them are directed towards programming, but some are also useful for using it for everyday writing.
+The Atom community has produced many packages that give the editor extra functionality.
 For example, Teletype for Atom allows multiple people to collaborate on a file over the Internet.

 If you find that there are long TEI tags that you keep writing out (such as a critical apparatus), you can set up snippets in Atom to save you the typing.
 For a more user-friendly solution that works anywhere on your computer, TextExpander allows you to write small forms for a particular project (for example, I often set up snippets that allow me to fill in textual variants from standard manuscripts).

 Once you’re ready to start writing TEI, What is the Text Encoding Initiative? is a good place to start.
 If you’re working with premodern sources, you might begin with EpiDoc, which is provides examples of how to transcribe manuscripts and inscriptions on its website.
 The Digital Latin Library Guidelines gives an overview of using TEI for critical editions.